 1. Who is entitled to separation pay?

-Only employees who were terminated due to authorized causes are entitled to separation pay.
+Only terminated employees due to authorized causes are entitled to separation pay.

 2. Is separation pay mandatory?